-In the world of sports, sports injuries are quite common.
+In the world of badminton, sports injuries are quite common.
 They can occur at any time and it can happen to anyone.
 So it is always better to know what are the common injuries and how we can prevent them from occurring and even how to make sure we are not a victim to these injuries.

 Injuries can set us back for a long time.
 Not just for weeks but even for months.
 This experience can be quite stressful and traumatic for some players who may be apprehensive to get back to the sport.
 This is why it is smart to certain things that will help in preventing these injuries from occurring.

 Here are 3 common badminton injuries and how we can prevent them:

 #1.
 Knee twist:

 In badminton, twisting the knee is very common.
 This means completely or partially tearing the ligaments that join our two main leg bones together at the knee.
 Mainly it is the ACL ( anterior cruciate ligament ) that gets injured or torn during badminton.

 ACL is one of the ligaments that connect the two main bones and is in the centre of the knee.
 This ligament is often torn by a sudden twisting movement.
 It takes a lot of force to tear an ACL.
 You can also injure your ACL while chasing directions suddenly while moving.